-Childhood Memories
+Childhood Shadows

-Prospering in a Business World
+Prospering in the Business World

 Transition to a Theological Journey

 My journey continues.
-I don't know how my life will unfold.
-But I know I am not in vain.
+I don't know how my life will unfold, but I know I am not in vain.

 Like a vapor, I am evanescent.